 Dead in the water:

-WASHINGTON - President Bush and congressional Republicans are aiming the political spotlight this week on efforts to ban gay marriage, with events at both ends of Pennsylvania Avenue — all for a constitutional amendment with scant chance of passage but wide appeal among social conservatives.
+WASHINGTON - President Bush and congressional Republicans are aiming the political spotlight this week on efforts to ban gay marriage, with events at both ends of Pennsylvania Avenue — all for a constitutional amendment with scant chance of passage but wide appeal among social conservatives."Appeal" is exactly what this amendment is all about.
+Conservatives need to be reminded every now and again why they elected and re-elected the president who has been anything but a Reagan-style conservative.
+It didn't matter that the amendment had no chance, at least President Bush can now campaign for his party as a supporter of traditional marriage when the time comes.

 Bush said Monday he is "proud to stand with" those who support a constitutional amendment to ban same-sex marriage.
 The president's remarks Monday were timed to coincide with the Senate opening three days of debate on the issue.
 Neither chamber, though, is likely to pass the amendment by the two-thirds majority required to send it to the states — three quarters of which would then have to approve it.